mercari/grpc-federation/README.md

 With GraphQL Federation, each microservice has its own GraphQL server, and the BFF focuses on aggregating resources.
 However, integrating a new GraphQL server into a large system is challenging, especially in systems developed with the gRPC protocol.

 To streamline, we're exploring the idea of automatically generating a BFF using the gRPC protocol with simple custom options.
-By leveraging existing Protocol Buffers schema for the BFF, we aim to maintain gRPC while drastically reducing maintenance costs.
+By leveraging existing Protocol Buffers schema for the BFF, we aim to keep using gRPC while drastically reducing maintenance costs.

 # Why Choose gRPC Federation?